katzer/cordova-plugin-printer/README.md

 }, false);
 ```

-Print a screenshot of the web view:
+Prints the contents of the web view:

 ```javascript
 cordova.plugins.printer.print();